Paget's disease is a rare skin condition of the nipple that is associated with some breast cancers.

 - whether the cancer cells have receptors for particular hormones

-- whether the cells have receptors for biological therapies
+- whether the cells have receptors for targeted cancer drugs

-For some women, it is possible to remove just the area containing the cancer, together with a border of healthy tissue.
+For some women, it is possible to remove just the area containing the cancer or DCIS, together with a border of healthy tissue.
 You might then have radiotherapy to the rest of the breast.

-Removal of the whole breast (mastectomy) may be the only option if:
+Removal of the whole breast (mastectomy) might be the only option if:

 - there is an area of invasive breast cancer behind the nipple

-- your cancer is in the central area of the breast
+- your cancer or DCIS is in the central area of the breast

 In these situations, surgery to remove just the lump might not leave you with a good breast shape.
-You may get a better appearance if you have the whole breast removed.
-Then you can have surgery to make a new breast shape (breast reconstruction).
+You may get a better appearance if you have the whole breast removed and have surgery to make a new breast shape (breast reconstruction).

 When you have your surgery, the surgeon might take out some of the lymph nodes under your arm.
 They test the nodes to see if they contain cancer cells.
 This helps to stage the cancer and decide on further treatment.